The Role of the Strickland Expert

 3. Rates

-Former prosecutor and criminal appeals attorney Aaron Spolin is available to testify as an expert witness regarding the Strickland standard in state and federal cases throughout California and New York.
-The following list highlights some of the factors that will be helpful in the court’s admission of Mr. Spolin as an expert.
+Experienced former prosecutors and criminal appeals attorneys are available to testify as expert witnesses regarding the Strickland standard in state and federal cases throughout California and New York.
+The following list highlights some of the factors that will be helpful in the court's admission of an expert witness.

 1. Role of the Strickland Expert